 That’s where we found ourselves a few years ago.
 After one more broken electrode, our co-founder Martha decided she would not implant one more silicon probe until she had a system that allowed her to do so reliably – without breakage, mid-surgery surprises or signal failure.
 And without costing the moon.
 At the same time, Tim was busy refining prototypes for new 3D printed implants for rats.
 He had started making his own microdrives, as there were none available that would allow recovery and reuse of the expensive probes (a scary thought for a PhD student planning to work with next-generation CMOS probes of which less than a handful would exist for his research).
 Martha and Tim started talking and decided to collaborate to get the drives to the next level.
 Fast-forward two years, 3Dneuro was born.

-Stop annoying animals!
+More data, better data, less animals!
 Animal research is a controversial topic.
 We would love to get to a world where it is not needed anymore.
 But currently, there are lots of important scientific and medical questions that cannot be answered without it.
 However, many researchers use outdated approaches and technologies, where modern tools could answer questions with less animals.
 We aim to provide implants that are easy enough so that everyone can use the best methods to answer their questions.
 In addition, coming from work with behaving animals, we know that with happier animals you do better science.
-That’s why we make our implants as light and small as feasible, trying not to disturb the animals’ behavior and well-being.
+That’s why we make our implants as light and small as possible, trying not to disturb the animals’ behavior and well-being.